Skip Navigation

 Ages: 714

-Lead Instructor: Melissa Reusche’13, MS’17, PhD candidate, Department of Geology
+Lead Instructor: Melissa Reusche ’13, MS’17, doctoral candidate, Department of Geology

-Building on their introduction to geology at the Geology Museum, participants will discover the geology and water resources of Wisconsin.
-Students will learn about the rocks of our state and gain an understanding of Wisconsin's rich geologic past.
-They will also explore the rocks that contain water and the connection between surface water and groundwater.
+Building on your introduction to geology at the Geology Museum, you will discover the geology and water resources of Wisconsin.
+You’ll enjoy digging into the rocks of our state and gaining an understanding of Wisconsin’s rich geologic past.
+Then explore the rocks that contain water and the connection between surface water and groundwater.

 Anticipated Activities: